Mind-Body Health

 Every sound has a physiological effect.
 When you listen to a beautiful piece of music or inspirational words, a cascade of pleasure-producing chemicals course through your body, supporting health and wholeness.
 In contrast, studies of urban environments show that people subjected to ongoing noise pollution are more likely to suffer from stress and lowered immune function.

 Ayurveda recognizes that music is a valuable therapeutic tool for balance and healing.
 The specific sounds that will benefit you most depend a great deal on your mind-body type, known as your dosha in Ayurveda.
-If you don’t know your dosha, take our dosha quiz on the Chopra App to find out.
+If you don’t know your dosha, take our mind-body quiz on the Chopra App to find out.
 It is also important to simply tune in to your body and discover which sounds are healing and inspiring for you.
 If you feel refreshed, joyful, and alert, the music is working.

 Healing Sights